trillianx/machine_learning_notes/Hands_on_ML/Hands_on_ML_notes.md

 ### Bagging & Pasting

-In the previous section, we saw how we created an ensemble of different algorithm, which were trained on the same dataset and made predictions.
+In the previous section, we saw how we created an ensemble of different algorithm, which were trained on the same dataset and make predictions.
 Another approach is to use the same training algorithm but train each of them on a different random subset of the training set.
 For example, take logistic regression as our algorithm.
 We then create 1000 random training sets or samples.
 We then make 1000 copies of logisitic regression and train each of them on these 1000 training samples.

 *   When the samples are created randomly **with replacement** , it is called **bagging**
 *   When the samples are created randomly **without replacement**, it is called **pasting**